pelahi/VELOCIraptor-STF/doc/usage.rst

 .. _config_local_vden:

-_topic:: Configuration for local density calculation used to identify substructures
+.. topic:: Configuration for local density calculation used to identify substructures

     **Note**: default values are fine and typically do not need to be set in the configuration file.